KlickyMao/emqx-enterprise-docs-en/cli.rst

 broker
 ----------

-Query basic information, statistics and performance metrics of the boker.
+Query basic information, statistics and performance metrics of the broker.

 +----------------+----------------------------------------------------+
 | broker         | Show version, description and up-time              |